-- The units of study you have completed, i.e. the credits awarded for those units; and - The number of examinations (including partial examinations) you have passed.
+- The units of study you have completed, i.e. the credits awarded for those units. - The number of examinations (including partial examinations) you have passed.

-If you do not meet the requirements, the start of your internship will be postponed to the next possible start window (see Paragraph 3.1).
+If you don't meet the requirements, the start date will be postponed.
+The moment you can be admitted, however, you can adjust the start date in the system when you register. (see Paragraph 3.1).